robinsillem/SecurityTraining/Attacks/SQL and other injection attacks.md

 to your correct query, you'll get 0 rows.
 And if you add

 ```
-AND 1=0 UNION SELECT '', '', '*insert your user name here*', '' FROM users
+AND 1=0 UNION SELECT '1', 'a', 'Robin', 'b' FROM users
 ```

 you'll get 1 row back, with your user's name in the right column, totally ignoring the email and password in the first part of the query.
-N.B.
-Those are 2 single quotes, not a double quote.

 This is looking hopeful, but how do we get this query to run via the UI?
 Looking at the code, the query is built up by string concatenation.
 We see that whatever we typed into the Email field goes inside some quotes in a where clause, as does whatever we typed into the Password field.
 So it's easy - we insert a whole new ending to the query as the Email input data, including a closing quote at the beginning and a comment at the end to throw the original part of the query away.
 It will look something like this:

 ```
-' AND 1=0 UNION SELECT '', '', '*insert your user name here*', '' --
+' AND 1=0 UNION SELECT '1', 'a', 'Robin', 'b' --
 ```

 And bingo, you're in, using a union-based SQL injection attack.
 Or not, if you haven't quite got the attack string right :-( - keep trying until you do (*hint*: there should be a space after the --), you can look at the console log to see what is actually being presented to the database.
 If you haven't come across the UNION keyword in SQL before, you may be sure that the attacker has (see above) - deep knowledge of the target system is key for an attacker, and UNION isn't very deep.

 But wait, it gets worse. :-(.
-Even with this very simple injection we can replace '*insert your user name here*' with a subquery like:
+Even with this very simple injection we can replace 'Robin' with a subquery like:

 ```
-(select password from users where name = '*insert some name here*') p
+(select password from users where name = 'Robin') p
 ```

 and the app will helpfully display a password in the place you normally see a user name.
 You could also try piggybacking additional SQL command onto the query, like:

 ```
-; drop table users --
+; drop table posts --
 ```

 Though you'd need to deliberately weaken this app a bit do this (see db.js, and exercise 7 below).
 I'll leave this to you to play with, though.